 Raskolnikov says he needs to be alone, and Razumihin threatens to pick him up and carry him home.

 Offended, Razumihin insults him, calls him a "fool," and then invites him to his party, which Raskolnikov says he won't attend.

-Razumihin insists that he will come, that people can't know in advance what they do.
+Razumihin insists that he will come, that people can't know in advance what they will do.

-Then he questions him about his meeting with Zametov, but Raskolnikov refuse to answer, and finally gets away from him.
+Then, he questions him about his meeting with Zametov, but Raskolnikov refuses to answer and finally gets away from him.

 His thoughts alternate between suicide, confession, and just letting things remain the way they are.

 Settling on confession, he goes toward the police station.

 He has to pass the scene of the crime and can't resist going in.